 Eligible Expenses are the amount that we will pay for Benefits as determined by us or by our designee.
-In almost all cases, our designee is the Claims Administrator.
-For a complete definition of Eligible Expenses that describes how we determine payment, see (Section 11: Glossary of Defined Terms).
+In almost all cases our designee is the Claims Administrator.
+For a complete definition of Eligible Expenses that describes how payment is determined, see (Section 11: Glossary of Defined Terms).

-We have delegated to the Claims Administrator the discretion and authority to determine on our behalf whether a treatment or supply To continue reading, go to left column on next page.

-is a Covered Health Service and how the Eligible Expense will be determined and otherwise covered under the Plan.
+We have delegated to the Claims Administrator the discretion and authority to determine on our behalf whether a treatment or supply is a Covered Health Service and how the Eligible Expense will be determined and otherwise covered under the Plan.

-For Covered Health Services from Network providers, you are not responsible for any difference between the Eligible Expenses and the amount the provider bills.
-For Covered Health Services from Non-Network providers, you are responsible for paying, directly to the provider, any difference between the amount the provider bills you and the amount we will pay for Eligible Expenses.
+For Network Benefits, you are not responsible for any difference between the Eligible Expenses and the amount the provider bills, unless you agreed to reimburse the provider for such services.
+For Non-Network Benefits, you are responsible for paying, directly to the non-Network provider, any difference between the amount the provider bills you and the amount we will pay for Eligible Expenses.